bigcommerce/b2b-buyer-portal/README.md

 ## 📞 Contact & Support

-For queries, issues, or support, reach out to us at b2b@bigcommerce.com or open an issue in this repository.
+For queries, issues, or support please open an issue in this repository.

 ## License